|Best overall insulated cooler bag||Yeti Hopper M30||Check Price||

 What size suits you?

-Soft cooler bags can have as much capacity as blocky hard coolers.
+Soft bags can have as much capacity as blocky hard coolers.
 But if you’re planning to use it as a lunch box rather than a camping refrigerator, you’d be foolish to opt for the 30-can model.
 Still, a bigger bag can accommodate more ice, giving you the option of keeping food chilled for longer.
 Plus, the advantage of the best soft cooler bags over hard coolers is that they are packable, often folding down or rolling up in a way that lets them take up just a fraction of the space when they’re empty.

 Would extra pockets or handles be handy?

 When your cooler bag is loaded with a case of beer and a bag of ice, you may need an extra set of hands.
-Cooler bags with handles, as well as shoulder straps, offer more ways—and more places—to grab and lift.
+Models with handles, as well as shoulder straps, offer more ways—and more places—to grab and lift.
 Extra pockets are useful, too.
 Some bags have two insulated pockets, allowing you to keep your leftovers warm on top and your beer cold down below.
 Front and side pockets provide the perfect places to stash your dry goods or your keys.

 The best cooler bags for this summer